1992 Indianapolis 500: Finish

 Al Unser Jr.'s 1992 Indy 500 winning Galmer.

 With 12 laps to go, Michael Andretti held a 28-second lead over Scott Goodyear.
 One lap later, Al Unser Jr. passed Goodyear for second place.
 On lap 189, Michael Andretti was pulling alongside Al Sr. to put him a lap down in turn two.
 Down the backstretch, however, Andretti suddenly began to slow.
 His fuel pump had failed, and the car coasted to a stop in the north short chute.
 Andretti had dominated nearly the entire race up to that point, and had led 160 of the first 189 laps.

 Al Unser Jr. suddenly inherited the lead, with Scott Goodyear right behind him in second.
 The caution came out for Andretti's stalled car, and the field bunched up for a late-race restart.

 With 7 laps to go, the green flag came out, and the race was down to a tense two-man battle between Al Unser Jr. and Scott Goodyear.
 With four laps to go, Unser held a 0.3-second lead.
 The cars battled nose-to-tail around the entire track, with the savvy Unser holding off Goodyear.
 On the final lap, Goodyear drafted Unser down the backstretch, and tucked closely behind through the final turn.
 In turn four, Unser got loose, and claimed he had to back off the throttle slightly, and Goodyear pounced on the opportunity to close in.
 Out of the final turn, Goodyear zig-zagged behind Unser down the straightaway.
 A few hundred yards from the finish line, Goodyear pulled alongside, attempting a slingshot pass.
-Unser held him off officially by 0.043 seconds, less than one car length, the closest finish in Indy 500 history.
+Unser held him off officially by 0.043 seconds, less than one car length.
+It was the closest finish in Indianapolis 500 history until 2026.